Tuesday, December 8, 2009

 the comic version of Bram Stoker's Dracula for the Spanish edition

-.
+of Creepy.
 He adapted Isaac Asimov stories in 1983 for the book

 Firmado por: Isaac Asimov, and collaborated with Carlos Trillo to